PCPS/.github/PULL_REQUEST_TEMPLATE.md

 ---------------------------
 …

-How can i test it?
+How can I test it?
 ---------------------------
 …

 Where has this been tested?
 ---------------------------
 - [ ] Safari
-- [ ] Internet Explorer
 - [ ] Microsoft Edge
 - [ ] Chrome
 - [ ] Firefox

-Defintion of Done:
+Definition of Done:
 ---------------------------

 - [ ] Acceptance criterias are fulfilled